NLnetLabs/routinator/doc/manual/source/manual-page.rst

       The maximum number of CAs a given CA may be away from a trust anchor certificate before it is rejected.
 The default value is 32.

+.. option:: --enable-bgpsec

+      If this option is present, BGPsec router keys will be processed during validation and included in the produced data set.

 .. option:: --dirty

       If this option is present, unused files and directories will not be